jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 2 Monitor systems for signs of token replay.
 3 Use non\-phishable credentials which
-bind the token to the legitimate users device, such as Windows Hello for
+bind the token to the legitimate user’s device, such as Windows Hello for
 Business and FIDO Note 5 keys.
 Additional information